teo3n/uConsole-sleep-rotfix/README.md

 ### NOTE: Rotation Fix

-This is a relatively quick and hacky way of fixing the display being rotated wrong upon wake.
+This is a relatively quick and hacky way of fixing the display being rotated wrong upon wake, specifically made for Debian Bookworm running XFCE on X11.
+Nothing else has been tested.
 Basically, this version sets the rotation and kills any display setting windows.
 Are there better ways?
 Sure.
 Do I want to spend any time on this?
-No. Otherwise this works identically to the original.
-This is based on the v1.3 of the original.
+No. Otherwise this works identically to the original (v1.3).

 ### uConsole Sleep service package